The Developer’s Condition

 That leaves the actual child theme for your client theme (that’s c9-child).

-// from themes directory git clone https://github.com/covertnine/c9.git cd c9 git clone https://github.com/covertnine/client-boilerplate.git client
+// from themes directory git clone https://github.com/covertnine/c9-starter.git cd c9-starter git clone https://github.com/covertnine/client-starter.git client

 Integration with C9 theme development